 Excel blunders are more common than one might expect.
-In 2012, an Excel miscalculation cost JPMorgan Chase $6.2 million after a trader after cells were added instead of averaged.
+In 2012, an Excel miscalculation cost JPMorgan Chase $6.2 billion after a trader after cells were added instead of averaged.
 In 2014, Canadian-based electric power generator Trans Alta lost $24 million in a contract purchase when a copy/paste error in Excel accidentally increased purchase prices.
 While these mishaps might make for interesting headlines, they're hardly the exemplar for good business practices.

 Here are some of the major reasons to not use Excel for your next work project: